LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D1-IntroToCourse.md

 ---
-title: Intro to the Course and to JavaScript
+title: Intro to the Course and to HTML and CSS
-description: Course tour, overview of web programming and an intro to JavaScript programming.
+description: Course tour, overview of the world wide web and web development.
-keywords: Static web pages, dynamic web pages, server-side code, client-side code, hello world
+keywords: CSS, HTML, World Wide Web.
 material: Lecture Notes
 generator: Typora
 author: Brian Bird